libertasX/multi-person-scale/README.md

 # multi_person_scale
-A multi person scale with different select options and a SQL-Server connection fot store data.
+A multi person scale with different select options and a SQL-Server connection to store data.